-But a thing homeowners definitely know is they require hot water.
+But a thing homeowners absolutely know is they require hot water.
 Most families have a water heater – or in some cases a boiler is used to warm the water.
 Do you know which heating system your home is using to heat your water?
-Chief/Bauer Service Experts is here to help clear up any confusion about the difference between the two heating systems.
+Chief/Bauer Service Experts is here to help clear up any confusion about the difference between the two water heating systems.

 Can’t decide which water heating system is best for you?
 Call Chief/Bauer Service Experts in Champaign today and we’ll come out and provide you a no-charge in-home estimate.